Major: Earth Science

 The “earth claw” dinosaur is about 195 million years old and measures about 20 feet long.
 Aardonyx celestae is a species sauropod, the largest animals to walk on earth.
 While sauropods reached their pinnacle during the late Jurassic period, little has been known of the species from the early Jurassic period until the discovery in South Africa.

-Bonnan and his colleagues published a report on the new dinosaur, called the Pulanesaura.
-Read more about the discovery on Bonnan’s blog, The Evolving Paleontologist.

-Since then, Bonnan and his colleagues have discovered and described two more new species of dinosaurs in South Africa.
+Bonnan and his colleagues published a report on the new dinosaur, called the Pulanesaura, and have since discovered and described two more new species of dinosaurs in South Africa.

-The vertebrae paleobiologist graduated from the College in 1993.
-He then earned his bachelor’s in Geological Sciences from UIC and a Ph.D. in biological sciences from Northern Illinois University.
-Bonnan has published a book on the evolution of the vertebrate skeleton, “The Bare Bones: An Unconventional Evolutionary History of the Skeleton,” as well as 20 peer-reviewed articles on dinosaurs, reptiles, mammals and sharks.
+After working as an associate professor at Western Illinois University, Bonnan currently is a professor of biological sciences at Stockton University in New Jersey.
+He has published a book on the evolution of the vertebrate skeleton, “The Bare Bones: An Unconventional Evolutionary History of the Skeleton,” as well as 20 peer-reviewed articles on dinosaurs, reptiles, mammals and sharks.

-“Unlike other professors I encountered later at larger universities, Mark demonstrated that good, in-depth science teaching could be inclusive rather than exclusive,” he said.
-“Mark showed me that a good professor is a facilitator, not a gatekeeper.”
+“I want my students to have that feeling I had at COD, where faculty care about students and that they are the top priority,” he said.
+“Unlike other professors I encountered later at larger universities, Mark demonstrated that good, in-depth science teaching could be inclusive rather than exclusive.
+Mark showed me that a good professor is a facilitator, not a gatekeeper.”